Staff Spotlights

 Riccardo Balin, Assistant Computational Scientist

-Riccardo Balin joined the ALCF in 2021 as a postdoc under the Aurora Early Science Program (ESP) working on methods to incorporate machine learning with computational fluid dynamics (CFD) and turbulence modeling simulations.
+Riccardo Balin joined the ALCF in 2021 as a postdoc under the Aurora Early Science Program (ESP) to work on methods to incorporate machine learning with computational fluid dynamics (CFD) and turbulence modeling simulations.
 In 2024, he joined the Data Services and Workflows team as an assistant computational scientist.
-In this role, Riccardo works with ALCF users on developing, scaling and applying novel workflows which aim to accelerate traditional simulations with AI methods.
+In this role, Riccardo works with ALCF users on developing, scaling, and applying novel workflows which aim to accelerate traditional simulations with AI methods.
 He also works closely with HPC vendors, ensuring the necessary software tools as well as new innovative solutions are available to our users.

-Murali Emani, Assistant Computational Scientist
+Murali Emani, Assistant Computer Scientist

 Left: Varuni Sastry; right: Christine Simpson

-Varuni Sastry, Assistant Computational Scientist
+Varuni Sastry, Assistant Computer Scientist

 Christine Simpson, Assistant Computational Scientist

-In the past year, Christine has been heavily involved in ALCF efforts in Integrated Research Infrastructure (IRI), an initiative to connect DOE’s experimental and computational facilities.
-She has been ALCF’s point person in a collaboration with the DIII-D National Fusion Facility and NERSC.
-She led efforts to run a production IRI workflow on Polaris analyzing the dynamics of neutral beams within the DIII-D tokamak during its fall campaign.
-This workflow was demonstrated on Polaris analyzing live DIII-D experiments during SC24 along with a concurrently running IRI workflow at NERSC.
-In addition to DIII-D, Christine works with a number of other IRI users analyzing data on ALCF systems.
-Christine has also worked on exploring new approaches for coupling simulation and AI/ML codes on ALCF systems.
-She has co-led efforts to explore a new workflow and data management tool called Dragon developed by HPE.
-She has worked to port a drug discovery workflow from the CANDLE project to Dragon and presented on this effort at PASC24.
-She has worked closely with HPE developers to improve Dragon performance and features for ALCF applications.
+In the past year, Christine has been heavily involved in ALCF efforts relating to DOE’s Integrated Research Infrastructure (IRI), an initiative to seamlessly connect experimental and computational facilities.
+She has been the ALCF point person in a collaboration with the DIII-D National Fusion Facility and NERSC, and led efforts to run a production IRI workflow on the ALCF’s Polaris supercomputer to analyze the dynamics of neutral beams within the DIII-D tokamak during its fall campaign.
+A demonstration was performed at the SC24 wherein Polaris analyzed live DIII-D experiments concurrent with an IRI workflow at NERSC.
+In addition to DIII-D effots, Christine works with a number of other IRI users to process and analyze data on ALCF systems.

 Left: Sheeja Susan; right: Peter Upton